PeterBStreet/shop-list/README.md

 # shop-list
 Prework Shopping List
 I can not see the output of console.log
-Why are item and amount red in index.html
+Why are item and amount red in index.html - I changed the names Why does the list not work